The ultimate upgrade to your camping experience

 The igniter is something you always need to keep your eyes on.
 Some people have complained about it failing, but we have not had to deal with this problem so far.
 However, you should keep it in mind.
 Should you experience any problem, it is worth keeping in mind that customer service is great and they are really friendly if you have a problem.

 For the quality of the grill, I think it is definitely worth the price commanded.
 It might be a little short and you need to elevate it with a decent and solid table, but once done, it will get the job done efficiently.
 A small warranty is included to give you peace of mind and allow you to test all of these features to their maximum capabilities.

 I haven’t had the chance to deal with many Cuisinart outdoor products as of yet.
-They are well known for some of the best coffee makers and this gave me a lot of optimism for the Cuisinart CGG-180T Petit Gourmet Portable Tabletop Gas Grill.
+They are well known for being some of the best coffee makers and this gave me a lot of optimism for the Cuisinart CGG-180T Petit Gourmet Portable Tabletop Gas Grill.
 It is made from steel, aluminum, and oddly, they have included porcelain to help with heat distribution.

-I found the grill to be really lightweight, which means that you can easily carry it from your car to the camping sit when needed.
+I found the grill to be really lightweight, which means that you can easily carry it from your car to the camping site when needed.
 The large 145-square inch cooking space will cook up to 8 burgers at the same time.
 However, it might not be the best option for cooking 8 large steaks thoroughly.
 In terms of consistency, Cuisinart claims the addition of porcelain will regulate the heat and distribute it evenly.

 The overall design is made for portability and it will be really easy to carry as well.
 I like the small handle that has been incorporated.
 This will allow you to carry it much in the same way you would expect to carry a briefcase when you are heading off to work.
 As you already should know, propane is used for the heat source, but the maximum heat output is only 5,500 BTUs.